RCOSDP/weko/docs/deploymentguide/installation-detailed.rst

    :literal:

-In the instance folder, we run Npm to install any JavaScript libraries that Invenio needs:
+In the instance folder, we run Npm to install any JavaScript libraries that WEKO3 needs:

 .. include:: ../../scripts/create-instance.sh
    :start-after: # sphinxdoc-run-npm-begin
    :end-before: # sphinxdoc-run-npm-end
    :literal:

-We can now collect and build CSS/JS assets of our Invenio instance:
+We can now collect and build CSS/JS assets of our WEKO3 instance:

 .. include:: ../../scripts/create-instance.sh
    :start-after: # sphinxdoc-collect-and-build-assets-begin
    :end-before: # sphinxdoc-collect-and-build-assets-end
    :literal:

-Our first new Invenio instance is created and ready for loading some example records.
+Our first new WEKO3 instance is created and ready for loading some example records.

 Populate instance